wadevenz/T2A2_API/README.md

 If the task was large enough, sub tasks were added within them in the form of checklists.
 This enabled effective breakdown of tasks and also mitigated the risk of leaving some tasks undone.

 Significant tasks were also given target completion dates, which highlighted their importance and enabled better planning.
+Tasks were then moved along the chain of process as each task moved along in achievement.

 ![Trello](/docs/T2A2_Trello.png)